abbasghori29/CAD-material-tracker/README.md

 5. **Remove Tags**: Click the "Delete" button next to any tag to remove it
 6. **Download Tags**: Click "Download Template" to export all current tags as CSV

-> **Note**: After adding or removing tags, restart the server for changes to take effect in the detection system.
+> **Note**: Tags are automatically reloaded before each PDF processing job, so changes take effect immediately.

 ### Processing PDFs